mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 ## Installation

 ESTA is designed to run on any major operating system using Python 2.7.x.
-It requires a number of potential third-party libraries, depending on which modules you want to run.
+It potentially requires a number of third-party libraries, depending on which modules the user wants to run.
 For a list of these dependencies and their versions, the ESTA main folder includes a Python-standard `requirements.txt` file.

 ## Design Goals

 Modularity is a primary design goal for ESTA.
 Applying spatial surrogates and gridding an inventory is not, generally, a hard problem.
 The hard work is typically: (1) file wrangling and (2) the need for continuous updating.
-The goal is that ESTA should be sufficiently generic to allow for the gridding of any emission inventory, not just on-road inventories (which were the first, primary use of the model).
+The goal is that ESTA should be sufficiently generic to allow for the gridding of any emission inventory, not just on-road inventories (which were the first use of the model).

-The term modularity here is used to describe a model whose operation can be changed greatly by the non-programming end-user through a simple config file.
+The term modularity is here used to describe a model whose operation can be changed greatly by the non-programming end-user through a simple config file.
 The process of gridding an inventory is broken into six steps, each of which is defined by a piece of code that is independent and replaceable.
 In this way, the end-user can simply ask for different choices for each step and gain great power over their ESTA model run.

 ESTA was developed for Python 2.7.x, and needs to be able to run from the command line in a Linux environment.
 It should also run under Windows and the Mac OS, though these are not regularly tested.